nename/bjcounter/README.md

-# Blackjack counter with basic strategy without accounting deviation
+# Blackjack counter with basic strategy without accounting for deviation

 Basic manual black jack counter with basic strategy.
 Program is based on running count.